Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 Where can I gain experience with Active Learning Spaces?

-Find best practices and experiences from colleagues
+Find best practices and experiences from colleagues.

-Hands-on lessons about Active Learning Spaces
+Get hands-on lessons about Active Learning Spaces.

-Ask for our Active Learning Spaces Workshop on demand
+Ask for our Active Learning Spaces Workshop on demand.